frediff/Interactive-CLI-MedShop/README.md

 <p align="justify">
 All entities have a unique id (int), and a name (String).
 Additionally, a manufacturer has a set of products which it can manufacture.
 Each product has a manufacturer who can manufacture it.
 Customers have a zip code (int) and a list of purchased products, which are initially empty.
-Shops and Warehouses have a zip-code (int), an inventory of the number of available copies of all products (list of java tuples).
+Shops and Warehouses have a zip-code (int), an inventory of the number of available copies of all products.
 A delivery agent has a zip-code (int), and the number of products delivered. </p>

 ### This project involves designing and implementing a back-end java program following the object oriented paradigm, and implementing the following functionalities:
 > 1. Create, delete and print entities of each type.
 For delete first all entities of a type are printed and